a collection of notes on areas of personal interest

 On assuming power in 1972, Sheikh Khalifa made severe cuts to the revenues flowing to the al-Thani family.
 This initiative helped buttress his efforts to modernise and develop what was seen to be a more balanced social programme.
 Many of those Qataris who were not al-Thani now were able to benefit from his initiatives.
 However, one of the side effects of this was the establishing of government systems for bringing benefit to many who would formerly have requested assistance from those with wealth.

 Some Qataris saw this as impacting their traditional ways of operating through the majlis system, and as not working to their advantage.
 In particular, it diminished the standing of the head of the family in the eyes of those seeking assistance when they were told to go to the government who were now structured to assist them in areas such as education and health treatment abroad – two of the areas where requests were most frequently made.

 The al-Thani family have integrated themselves into Qatari society more deeply with the dispersion of oil revenues and the development of the country, and there is a strong identification with the country, as there is with all Qataris.
 This feeling is reinforced in them to a large extent by the overwhelming numbers of expatriates who are apparent everywhere when Qataris go outside their homes, a factor which contributes to their identification as Qataris.
 Yet the al-Thani family continue to see themselves as the ruling family with the right to determine policy and the direction of government.
-In the absence of a Western-style democratic process, and in order for this to continue, there is thought to be constant intrigue which, in the past, has manifested itself in plots threatening a number of heads of State who were unable or unwilling to keep all members of the family happy.
+In the absence of a Eurocentric-style democratic process, and in order for this to continue, there is thought to be constant intrigue which, in the past, has manifested itself in plots threatening a number of heads of State who were unable or unwilling to keep all members of the family happy.

 more to be written…